Top 10 new computer user tips

 Be familiar with and know about free alternatives to popular commercial programs.
 For example, almost every computer user needs a word processor program installed on their computer.
 Instead of purchasing Microsoft Office, which costs several hundred dollars, use a free alternative such as OpenOffice that's as capable.

 Take full advantage of all the mouse buttons and wheels

 Many new computer users only use the left mouse button.
 Use the mouse to its full potential by also using the right mouse button to access the context menu.
-For example, if you highlight text and then right-click that text it will bring up a menu that will allow you to copy, cut, and perform many other options that text, the same thing applies to files.
+For example, if you highlight text and then right-click that text, it brings up a menu that lets you copy, cut, and perform other functions on that text.
+Similar functions are available when right-clicking files.

-Although most users already use the mouse wheel to scroll up and down on a web page, this wheel can also often be used as a third-button by pressing down on the mouse.
-Some computer mice also allow the wheel to be pushed right-and-left on to perform additional features such as moving forward and back on a web page.
+Although most users already use the mouse wheel to scroll up and down, this wheel can also be used as a third-button by pressing down on the wheel.
+For example, using the wheel as a button, click any link to open that link in a new tab.
+Some computer mice also allow the wheel to be pushed right-and-left to perform additional features, such as moving forward and back on a web page.

-Finally, many computer mice also have side buttons also known as thumb buttons that can be programmed to do any number of features, including going back on a web page or opening a magnifier.
+Finally, many computer mice also have side buttons (thumb buttons), that can be programmed to perform an action, such as going back to a previous a web page.

 Use included help files and the Internet

-Every program includes some type of online help that can often be accessed by pressing the F1 function key while in the program or through the file help menu.
-If the included help does not answer your questions, searching the Internet or using online help services such as Computer Hope can answer those questions.
+Every program has online help that is usually accessed by pressing the F1 while in the program or through the file help menu.
+If the included help does not answer your questions, searching the Internet using a search engine or using online help services such as Computer Hope can answer those questions.